January 26, 2007

 By David Paulin

-President Hugo Chavez, announcing his intention to pursue an authoritarian socialist model for Venezuela and to nationalize key companies, has sent his nation’s stock market and currency into a nasty tail spin.
+President Hugo Chavez has announced his intention to pursue an authoritarian socialist model for Venezuela, and to nationalize key companies.
+Predictably, the nation’s stock market and currency has gone into a nasty tail spin.

 Before 1991, to be sure, CANTV was a state-owned and managed phone company.
 It also was an international basket case: People calling across town had trouble getting a dial tone – much less a connection.
 Calling other cities was virtually impossible.